AdrianHettler/battery-canister-36c/README.md

 ## MCU & Buck Stage
 A TI LM5146 synchronous buck DC/DC converter is used to step down the battery voltage to a constant value.
-A STM32L031 microcontroller is used to for following tasks:
+A STM32L031 microcontroller is used for following tasks:
 * Check state of switch/botton
-* Switch mosfet
+* Switching of mosfets
-* Check temperature of the pcb
+* Monitoring of temperature of the pcb
-* Check the stepped down output voltage
+* Monitoring of input and stepped down output voltage
-* Check the input voltage
 * Control of a buzzer